-The Detroit at Work Career Center may modify the customer's training plan to ensure they meet educational goals and obtain training-related employment.
-The Detroit at Work Career Center may modify the training plan and assist the customer in finding another training program if any of the circumstances below exists:
+The Michigan Works!
+One-Stop Service Center may modify the customer's training plan to ensure they meet educational goals and obtain training-related employment.
+The Michigan Works!
+One-Stop Service Center may modify the training plan and assist the customer in finding another training program if any of the circumstances below exists: